bit-broker/website/content/en/docs/getting-started/install-k8s.md

      --header "x-bbk-auth-token: bootstrap-token-goes-here"
 ```

-The base routes of all the three API servers respond with a small announcement:
+The base end-points of all the three API servers respond with a small announcement:

 ```js
 {